 The Milnthorpe Surgery and phone lines are open from 8am until 6.30 pm Monday to Friday.

-Our Carnforth branch closes for lunch and closes at 4.45 please check on 'Consulting Times' PDF for details.
+Our Carnforth branch opens 8am-5pm Monday to Friday and closes for lunch (see 'Consulting Times' PDF for details).

 GP, nurse, HCA and phlebotomist session times are listed under the above tab 'Consulting Times'.